The three Spring subtypes—plus how you inherit your color season

 And a person’s skin tone can look markedly different in different lighting.
 Plus, people often dye their hair and wear foundation and other skin makeup.
 And photos of celebrities can be heavily edited.

 That’s why I always type celebrities in lighting that appears natural and in makeup that appears absent or minimal.
-And I never assume a celebrity’s color season without virtually draping them in colors representative of every season.
+And I never assume a celebrity’s color season just by looking at them—I always carefully virtually drape them in colors representative of every season.

 Does virtual color analysis work?